What does a TV Correspondent do?

 A TV correspondent is expected to gather information for her broadcast from a variety of sources, depending on her industry contacts and the sophistication of her equipment.
 News wire services, remote or live question and answer sessions, and interviews with people who are central to the subject of her report are typical examples.
 Many correspondents prefer to report live from a location in order to add drama and value to their presentation, as well as potentially increase their station’s ratings.

-Most breaking television news stories are affected the urgency and time constraints.
+Most breaking television news stories are affected by the urgency and time constraints.
 The ability of a TV correspondent to quickly research and write a story for immediate broadcast may be critical to her success.
 She is frequently expected to intersperse several film clips with audio explanations to flesh out a story and make it more compelling for viewers.

 Being a successful TV correspondent necessitates a high level of concentration and composure.
-Even if the broadcast is made up of clips and tapes, external factors such as weather, equipment failure, and the noise of emergency vehicles or passers-can cause disruption.
+Even if the broadcast is made up of clips and tapes, external factors such as weather, equipment failure, and the noise of emergency vehicles or passers-by can cause disruption.
 If the story involves natural disasters or dangerous environments, the correspondent’s ability to concentrate is critical to her success.

 To be considered for a job as a TV correspondent, you must have a bachelor’s or master’s degree in journalism or liberal arts.
 With limited resources, independent or community-based stations may consider applicants with less education.
 Applicants with experience in any type of reporting or news gathering environment are considered a plus.
 Some television stations may prefer to train and groom correspondents in accordance with their own internal policies and procedures.